 Fiber isn’t around like it used to be.
 Fruits and vegetables used to be staples in the American diet.
 Now, processed foods have taken over every meal, from preservative-laden canned foods and microwavable items to puffs covered in powdered cheese.
 Instead of low sugar and high fiber, the situation has been reversed.
 And it’s wreaking havoc on your body.

 While it is different from its equivalent, plays a crucial role in other ways.
 Because it does not dissolve in water, it will improve the movement of material through the entire digestive system, which leads to increased stool bulk.
 This particularly benefits people who struggle with constipation or stool irregularities.
-This type fiber also helps keep the body feeling full for a longer amount of time, which reduces the risk of obesity.
+It also helps keep the body feeling full for a longer amount of time, which reduces the risk of obesity.
 If you feel full, your body will simply not let you overeat!
 Whole wheat flour, wheat bran, nuts, and vegetables all contain significant levels of insoluble fiber.
-For more ways to add fiber to your diet.
-Read our post Fitting in the fiber.
+For more ways to add fiber to your diet read our companion post.

 In the end, it’s important to remember that all dietary fiber is good for you.
 In certain situations, it is helpful to augment your intake of either soluble or insoluble fiber, but as long as your body is getting sufficient fiber, you will be healthier overall.